DevMountain/Libraries/README.md

 * Add support for additional properties to `DMNLibrary`.
 The libraries.io API returns much more data than described here.
 * Add unit tests to verify that `-[DMNLibrary initWithDictionary:]` works correctly.

+## Part Three - Search

+### DMNSearchController

+Create a controller object whose purposes is to perform searches and maintain a list of search results.
+This is essentially a specialized model controller.

+* Create a class called `DMNSearchController`.
+* Add a property to contain an array of search results.
+It should be publicly readonly, but readwrite internally to the search controller (like `private(set)` in Swift).
+* Add a method to search for libraries based on a passed in search string.
+* Add a method to clear the list of search results.
+* When the search results are updated, an `NSNotification` should be posted so that other parts of the app (e.g. UI controllers) can reload UI, etc.